 Congressional and Public Affairs

-FSIS and the company have received no reports of illness due to consumption of these products.
-Anyone concerned about illness should contact a healthcare provider.
+There have been no confirmed reports of adverse reactions due to consumption of these products.
+FSIS has received no additional reports of injury or illness from consumption of these products.
+Anyone concerned about an injury or illness should contact a healthcare provider.

 |USDA Recall Classifications|